zotonic/zotonic/doc/developer-guide/deployment/nginx.rst

 Zotonic configuration
 ---------------------

-Example of ``~/.zotonic/[release]/zotonic.config`` ip/port settings when
-terminating SSL in nginx proxy and using plain HTTP towards the Zotonic
+Example of ``zotonic.config`` (find the location using ``bin/zotonic configfiles``) ip/port settings when terminating SSL in nginx proxy and using plain HTTP towards the Zotonic
 backend:

 .. code-block:: erlang